-Start tracking your cycle using a calendar or application.
+Start tracking your cycle using a calendar or application and ovulation tests.

 There are many great apps out there for tracking your cycle.
 You can track it even if your period has not returned by using ovulation tests, or taking your basal body temperature (btw here is a great new tool for tracking BBT).

-Weaning should be a last resort unless you really are ready and need to get pregnant as soon as possible.
-In many cases a little experimentation you can bring your fertility back even while continuing to breastfeed.
+Weaning should be a last resort unless you are truly ready and need to get pregnant as soon as possible.
+In many cases a little experimentation can bring your fertility back even while continuing to breastfeed.